Configure the Web Service Consumer

 In the example, an HTTP Requester configuration with HTTP basic authentication is declared and then referenced in the

-custom-transport-configuration element in the WSC configuration.
+custom-transport-configuration element in the Web Service Consumer Connector configuration.

-The WS-Security (WSS) protocol specifies how integrity and confidentiality can be enforced on messages and allows the communication of various security token formats.
+The WS-Security protocol specifies how integrity and confidentiality can be enforced on messages and allows the communication of various security token formats.
 Its main focus is the use of XML Signature and XML Encryption to provide end-to-end security.

 WS-Security describes three main mechanisms: